Dinithi-Hasanika/Asgardeo-Flutter-APP/README.md

 ## Prerequisites

 ### Install Flutter
-Follow Flutter Installation [Documentation](https://docs.flutter.dev/get-started/install) to Install flutter
+Follow Flutter Installation [Documentation](https://docs.flutter.dev/get-started/install) to Install flutter.

+This application is tested with Flutter version **3.10.4** and following versions of the dependencies

+`http` 0.13.5

+`flutter_appauth` 4.2.1

+`webview_flutter` 4.2.2

+These dependencies and the versions are available at asgardeo-flutter-boilerplate-app/pubspec.yaml file.

+Compatible versions of the above dependencies may change with the Flutter version

 ### Setup IDE for Development
 You can use one of the following IDEs for development